jebcarter-space/story-mode/# The Dark Beginning.md

 You waited, feeling the weight of his words, the significance of his gaze.

 "You're strong," he continued.
 "Not just physically—though I suspect you are that too—but mentally.
 You didn't flinch when I showed you that passage.
 You didn't recoil when I called what you seek
+**Sparks:** Sentimental, Persecute, Route

+**Oracle:** He reveals the Eldritch Truth
+**Answer:** No, but... *(7)*
+**Keywords:** Disease, Wary
+**Interpretation:** This involves Disease elements with Wary undertones.

+"twisted."
+He leaned forward slightly, his fingers drumming once against the desk.
+"That means you're ready to face what you find."

+A long pause stretched between you.
+You could hear the distant hum of the street outside, the creak of old wood as someone moved in another room.
+But in here, it was silent.

+He leaned back again, stretching his legs out slightly.
+"I could tell you what you want to know.
+But I think you already know the kind of knowledge I deal in.
+You wouldn't be here if you didn't."

+You nodded.
+"I wouldn't."

+His lips curled slightly, but it wasn't quite a smile.
+"Then I won't waste your time with pleasantries."
+He reached into his desk drawer and pulled out a small glass bottle stoppered with dark wax.
+Inside, something thick and viscous sloshed—a dark liquid, almost black in the dim light.
+He held it up between you, turning it slightly so the dim**Sparks:** Fluttering, Performance, Fair

+**Sparks:** Express, Motive, Witness

+**Sparks:** Unthinking, Woven, Instrument light caught the edges.
+"This is what you came for."

+You stared at it, feeling a strange pull deep in your chest.
+It was beautiful in a way, like a piece of art—except that you knew better.
+This was no simple object.

+"You want to know what it does," he said, not a question.
+He set it down between you carefully, as if handling something fragile.
+"But I think you already have some idea."

+You did.
+The book had hinted at it, the way he spoke of it, the way the air in the room seemed to tighten when he placed it on the desk.
+This wasn't just some potion or poison.
+This was something else entirely.

+You swallowed, speaking quietly.
+"It changes people."

+His eyes flickered with something unreadable.
+"It does."

+You let that settle between you, the quiet acknowledgment of what neither of you needed to say aloud.
+This wasn't just a drink.
+This was a